Perugia, Umbria, located in Italy oozes with charm from almost every corner, but there’s also chocolate and plenty of scandals too!

 If the walls of Perugia could talk!
 But I still prefer the charm, followed by the chocolate.
 Scandal is not really my thing, although it does give a place character.
 Which do you prefer, charm, chocolate or scandal?

 - Perugia is located ~164km north from Rome (be sure to check out the Rome Coliseum, visit a Rome Market or for the more adventurous, test your combat skills at Gladiator School when in Rome)

-- Other places of interest in Umbria are and or 84km north of Marmore’s Falls, the world’s largest man-made waterfall , 84km to the north, or Monti Sibillini National Park located 100km to the east where among other things, you can ride a donkey!
+- If your visiting, check out some of the other places to see in Umbria such as the Marmore’s Falls, the world’s largest man-made waterfall , 84km to the north, or Monti Sibillini National Park located 100km to the east where among other things, you can ride a donkey!

 Agriturismo Il Poggio degli Scoiattoli is a small bed and breakfast that is cozy and highly rated by guests.
 The property has a beautiful garden that you can relax in.
 Enjoy a coffee or wine on the terrace.
 The rooms are spacious and the it is has a great location.

 Hotel Giò Wine e Jazz Area is jazz-themed and even offers each guest a compilation of jazz CDs and a stereo in each room.
 The mini metro is located near the hotel and in a short ride, you will find yourself at the main palazzo.
 Enjoy the rooftop pool in summer and the indoor gym. the hotel even has a music arcade where you can relax and listen to jazz.